 With life upended across the globe, sticking with established engagement approaches on social media and pretending everything is normal can make a brand look out of touch.
-However, disengaging completely isn’t a good option either; with many people staying at home, the direct access social networks provide for connecting with consumers is more important than ever.
+However, disengaging completely isn’t a good option either.
+With many people staying at home, the direct access social networks provide is more important than ever.

 To engage audiences successfully in this challenging time, marketers must walk a fine line by openly acknowledging the coronavirus pandemic on social media while not coming across as crass or tone-deaf.

 What does that balance look like?
 To help find it, here are seven strategies brands have been employing to effectively address coronavirus on social media.

 A recent survey found consumers’ top social media activity right now is searching for news and information related to Covid-19.
 People deeply want to understand how the pandemic is impacting their lives.
 You can help by posting useful business-related updates; new hours, service changes, and product inventories to social networks.

 These don’t have to be fancy.
 Providing clear, simple, and practical information—like grocery chain Publix did in this tweet—is enough.